eezstreet/SWATEliteForce/README.md

 ### v4 ###

 #### MAJOR FEATURES ####
+- Introducing, Extra Missions!
+These are a second, Irrational-quality campaign of missions for you to explore.
+  * You will need to create a second campaign (in the menu) and select Extra Missions from the dropdown box (SWAT4 + TSS are selected by default)
+  * The first one, Meat Barn Restaurant, is an altered version of the multiplayer-exclusive Meat Barn Restaurant.
+Major changes were made to the layout to make it easier in Singleplayer and CO-OP.
 - Weapons have been totally altered, both internally (how they function) and externally (how they play).
   * Weapons have been given realistic rates of fire and muzzle velocities.
 In terms of gameplay, higher muzzle velocity = more potential for penetration.
 Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
   * Bullets can now ricochet off of hard surfaces, such as concrete, stone, bricks, etc. Ricochets occur from FMJ and buckshot rounds.
 (This feature will be improved as more research is done)